synapseit/basic-tutorials/README.md

-# Basic tutorials
+# Random useful Linux commands
-Some basic Linux administration tutorials
+Some random (but useful) Linux commands

-We will go through some basic but useful tasks, which can help you in your daily system administration.

 **Show which kernel modules are currenly loaded**